redtexts/texts/mattick_1939_kautsky.md

-borderline of thought where idealism turns into insanity.[^24] There is a report current in Germany that when Hindenburg was watching a Nazi demonstration of storm troops he turned to a General standing beside him saying, 'I did not know we had taken so many Russian prisoners."
+borderline of thought where idealism turns into insanity.[^24] There is a report current in Germany that when Hindenburg was watching a Nazi demonstration of storm troops he turned to a General standing beside him saying, "I did not know we had taken so many Russian prisoners."
 Kautsky, too, in this his last book, is mentally still at 'Tannenberg'.
 His work is a faithful description of the different attitudes taken by socialists and their forerunners to the question of war since the